Skip to Main Content

 Washington's premium restaurant tier has diversified substantially over the past decade.
 Michelin one-star restaurants like Albi (Middle Eastern), Causa (Peruvian), and Oyster Oyster (New American, sustainability-focused) reflect how broadly the city's serious dining has spread across cuisines and formats.
 Fiola Mare holds a Michelin Plate rather than a star, which places it in a tier below that recognition but still within the published Michelin selection, a meaningful distinction in a city where the guide's coverage is competitive.

-The Opinionated About Dining ranking, which moved from a recommendation in 2023 to #256 in 2024 and #216 in 2025, tracks a kitchen that has been gaining ground within that publication's North American peer group.
+The OAD ranking, which moved from a recommendation in 2023 to #256 in 2024 and #216 in 2025, tracks a kitchen that has been gaining ground in that publication's North American field.
 For comparison, other highly regarded American destination restaurants tracked on EP Club, including Lazy Bear in San Francisco, Alinea in Chicago, Single Thread Farm in Healdsburg, and The French Laundry in Napa, operate in entirely different format categories.
 Fiola Mare's Italian-seafood à la carte model is a distinct proposition within the national picture, not a variation on tasting-menu fine dining.

 Planning a Visit

 Fiola Mare is located at 3100 K St NW in Georgetown.
-Lunch runs Tuesday through Friday from 11:30 am, with Saturday and Sunday brunch from 11 am.
-Dinner service begins at 5 pm Monday, with later closing times of 10 or 10:30 pm on weekday and weekend evenings respectively.
 For those weighing value against occasion, a weekday lunch on the terrace during warmer months represents the clearest case for the visit.
-The Google review score of 4.5 across 2,271 reviews confirms sustained public satisfaction across a high volume of covers, which at this price tier is a meaningful signal about consistency.
-Those arriving for dinner should expect to spend above the typical two-course $66 threshold once wine is factored in, particularly given the wine list's depth and pricing structure.
+The Google review score of 4.5 across 2,362 reviews confirms sustained public satisfaction across a high volume of covers.
+Those arriving for dinner should expect to spend about $150 per person.

 Signature Dishes